stackdump/rustpflow/README.md

 * https://factomize.com/forums/threads/dbgrow-factom-001-fat-smart-contracts.2029/
 * https://github.com/Factom-Asset-Tokens/wasm-contract-poc

-Since rust has good support for WASM - it seems like a good tool for constructing a library such as this.
+Since rust has good tooling support for WASM - it seems like a good tool for constructing a library such as this.